MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/javascript/react/index.md

 ```

 You can also [use the `connectAndSign` method](../../../../sign-data/connect-and-sign.md) to
-initiate a connection and request to sign data in a single interaction.
+connect to MetaMask and sign data in a single interaction.

 Refer to the [MetaMask JavaScript SDK examples](https://github.com/MetaMask/metamask-sdk/tree/main/packages/examples)
 for advanced use cases.